Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Other essential features for your holiday let such as heating and air conditioning

 It’s important to note, capital allowances aren’t granted automatically, and you’ll claim them within your tax return.
+It’s also worth looking at what qualifies for capital allowances if you operate a camping or glamping business.

 Don’t panic if you’ve fitted a bathroom or bought expensive furniture a while ago and haven’t claimed for it yet.
 While you may not be able to claim for full tax relief immediately on the purchase, you may still be able to claim writing down allowances, which spreads the tax relief over a number of years!